Struggling Fox hopes for better new year in TV ratings

-LOS ANGELES (Reuters) - Fox entertainment chairman Kevin Reilly on Tuesday acknowledged that his TV network had struggled to find an audience last season but said he hoped for a better performance going forward.
+LOS ANGELES, Jan 8 (Reuters) - Fox entertainment chairman Kevin Reilly on Tuesday acknowledged that his TV network had struggled to find an audience last season but said he hoped for a better performance going forward.

 “We limped our way in after 2011.
 Nobody is happier than us to get into a new year where hopefully there are better things to come,” Reilly told television reporters.